Joey van Zegeren

-Johan Willem van Zegeren (born 7 December 1990) is a Dutch basketball player for CB San Pablo Burgos of the LEB Oro and the Netherlands national basketball team.
+Johan Willem van Zegeren (born 7 December 1990) is a Dutch basketball player for CB Zamora of the Primera FEB and the Netherlands national basketball team.

 Early career

 Born in Gweru, Zimbabwe, he moved to the Netherlands when he was 8 and grew up in Hoogeveen, Drenthe.
 After playing in the youth program of Rotterdam Basketbal and made his debut for the first team in the Dutch Basketball League in the 2009–10 season, playing 9 games.
 He later moved to Spain to play in the Canarias Basketball Academy program.

 College career

 Van Zegeren played four seasons with Virginia Tech.
 As a redshirt junior, he averaged 9.8 points and 5.3 rebounds per game, but was dismissed from the team in January 2015.
 For his final season of eligibility, van Zegeren transferred to Northwestern.
 He averaged 3.6 points and 3.0 rebounds per game, suffering a season-ending knee injury in March 2015.